andycroll/andycroll.com/_posts/2023/2023-09-11-express-yourself-clearly-with-positive-negative-numbers.md

 Some folks find this style to be too different from other languages and claim that they’ve never struggled to remember whether `<` is “less than” or “greater than’.

-You might get push back for “performance” reasons.
+You might get push back for “performance” reasons:

 ```ruby
 require "benchmark/ips"